Inexact differential: Definition

 The fundamental theorem of calculus for line integrals requires path independence in order to express the values of a given vector field in terms of the partial derivatives of another function that is the multivariate analogue of the antiderivative.
 This is because there can be no unique representation of an antiderivative for inexact differentials since their variation is inconsistent along different paths.
-This stipulation of path independence is a necessary addendum to the fundamental theorem of calculus because in one-dimensional calculus there is only one path in between two points defined by a function.
+This stipulation of path independence is an unnecessary addendum to the fundamental theorem of calculus because in one-dimensional calculus there is only one path in between two points defined by a function.

 Notation

 Thermodynamics

 Instead of the differential symbol d, the symbol δ is used, a convention which originated in the 19th century work of German mathematician Carl Gottfried Neumann, indicating that Q (heat) and W (work) are path-dependent, while U (internal energy) is not.